 Note that they also specialize in Rum and have a great collection of local rums and do wonderful cocktails.
 They also have a bar area at the back for people to meet up for a drink in the evening……….so if you are into rum – this is worth a visit.
 Ps it is about two blocks from the new rum bar Rum Tum Tum – so this would be a good combo for a rum lover!

 The Secret Gin Bar – this is hidden behind Honest Chocolate on Wale Street – to find it put in Honest Chocolate on google maps or for Uber!
 It is the courtyard behind Honest Chocolate.
 Note there is no sign that says “GIN BAR”.
 This courtyard is magical – it feels like you are in a hidden European courtyard in Italy.
-The little bar is a treat as they have a wonderful selection of local gins and some wonderful gin cocktails.
+The bar is a treat as they have a wonderful selection of local gins and some wonderful gin cocktails.
+The bar has now taken the space at the back of the property – and as such it is now a great venue for summer & winter!
 Location Wale Street – just off Bree Street.
 Track this one down – I love this little intimate courtyard on a beautiful night in summer.
-Note this is outdoors – so not perfect for a cold night!

 Love thy Neighbour – pretty much our only inner city outdoor small beer garden.
 This is bliss in summer as all one wants to do is sit outdoors.
-The Chef is Greek – so this is perfect for drinks and fabulous Greek style snacks in the evening – and equally good for a casual fun dinner.
+The Chef is Argentinian – so this is perfect for drinks and fabulous Argentinian style snacks in the evening – and equally good for a casual fun dinner.
 This spot is an institution as it was first & Union – then it was Biergarten and now it is Love Thy Neighbour.
 Note that on some weekdays they are closed for a short while in the early evening as they provide dinner for homeless people prior to opening.
 I am going to find out what nights this happens so that I can update it here.
 Note you cannot book – you simply arrive!
 This is a great spot to come and relax and to meet locals as you end up sharing tables.
 Most of the seating space is outdoors.
+It has now become a small club venue on weekends.
+Fun & vibey!!
 110 Bree Street – City bowl Closed Sun & Mon.

 Tjing Tjing – have a wonderful hidden semi outdoor bar on the roof of their building.
 They have completely re-invented themselves and gone Asian in a big way!
 I love Asian – so this is my idea of heaven.
 We popped in a few weeks ago to try out the casual Asian restaurant downstairs and to have a drink upstairs.
 I LOVE the quirky decor downstairs.
 This venue is called Tjing Tjing Torii – it is open from Tuesday to Saturday and does not take bookings.
 On the middle level they have launched Tjing Tjing Momiji.
 Everything is smarter on the middle level.
 Lovely decor.
 They are focusing Japanese tasting menus that can be paired with drinks.
 The third spot here is the rooftop bar – which is a great secret bar to know about in the city for summer.
 (Located in the city bowl).
 Closed Mondays